 Q. What is your hourly rate?

 We don’t charge by the “time and materials” system that many tradesmen such as plumbers and electricians use.
-Instead we use a national flat-rate guide that many appliance repair companies around the country use.
-This allows us to quote the exact repair cost to you up front (once we’ve diagnosed the problem).
+Instead we use the Major Appliance Major Appliance Job Rate Guide, also called the appliance Blue Book, used by many appliance repair companies around the country.
+This allows us to quote an exact and fair repair cost to you up front after we’ve diagnosed the specific problem.

-Our service call/diagnostic fee is $85 but it is waived if you go forward with the repair.
-After diagnosing your machine, the complete repair price, including all service fees and parts costs, will be quoted to you up front.
-You can decide whether or not to go forward with the repair.
-If you choose to do the repair at the quoted price, you only pay for the quoted repair without the service call fee.
+Our normal service call/diagnostic fee is $85.
+After diagnosing your machine, the completed job rate will be quoted to you up front.
+The components of the completed job rate are the service call/diagnostic fee + skill fee (varies according to the specific repair) + the retail part price.
+You can then decide whether or not to go forward with the repair.
+If you decide not to do the repair, you will just owe the service call/diagnostic fee.
 We do not charge extra for weekend or holiday service calls.

 Q: Can you send me a bill?

 We do not use an invoicing service, therefore we request that payment is made as soon as we complete the job.
 For your convenience, we accept checks, cash, credit cards, PayPal, gold, silver, and winning lottery tickets for payment when the service is completed.
 If you pay the entire repair fee by cash, gold, or silver, we'll take 25% off the bill!

 Q. Why can’t you tell me a specific time you will be there?

 Every appliance repair service call is unique with lots of variables that affect timing, so the tightest time range we can give people is a two-hour window, since we are usually coming to your home after one or more other jobs.
 And under certain circumstances, sometimes we have to give a two-hour window.
 However, we can give you a courtesy call as we are heading over to your home so that you will know that we are on our way.
 We try to make it as convenient as possible for you!